-In happy time, Iago.
+In happy time, lago.

-You have not been a-bed, then?
+lago.- You have not been abed, then?

-Why, no; the day had broke Before we parted.
-I have made bold, Iago, To send in to your wife: my suit to her Is, that she will to virtuous Desdemona Procure me some access.
+Cassio.- Why, no; the day had broke before we parted.
+I have made bold, lago, to send in to your wife.
+My suit to her Is that she will to virtuous Desdemona procure me some access.

-I'll send her to you presently; And I'll devise a mean to draw the Moor Out of the way, that your converse and business May be more free.
+lago.- I'll send her to you presently; And I'll devise a mean to draw the Moor out of the way, that your converse and business May be more free.

-I humbly thank you for't.

-Exit IAGO

-I never knew A Florentine more kind and honest.
+Cassio.- I humbly thank you for't.
+[Exit lago.]
+I never knew a Florentine more kind and honest.